DCM-UPB/QNets/README.md

 # First steps

 You may want to read `doc/user_manual.pdf` to get a quick overview of the libraries functionality.
 However, it is not guaranteed to be perfectly up-to-date and accurate.
 Therefore, the best way to get your own code started is by studying the examples in `examples/`.
 See `examples/README.md` for further guidance.

 # Multi-threading: OpenMP

 This library supports multi-threading computation with a shared memory paradigm, thanks to OpenMP.

 To activate this feature, set `USE_OPENMP=1` inside your config.sh, before building.
-Currently it is not recommended to use this, in most cases.
+It is recommended to use this only for larger networks.
+You can fine tune performance by setting the `OMP_NUM_THREADS` environment variable.